 - If the aircraft you are on is hijacked the best way to stay alive is not to attract attention.
 When hijackers make their move, they are looking for opposition.
 Anyone who looks like they’re trying to stop them is likely to be killed.

-- Keep your eyes open, your mouth shut… and don’t volunteer for anything!
+- Keep your eyes open, your mouth shut… and don’t volunteer for anything during a hijacking!

 - If it looks like you going to die, fight back.
 This is your last resort and your only chance to survive when things go down.
 If other passengers will join in you will increase your odds for survival.

 There could be cases that require you to take action while on board the aircraft.
-This is a decision only you can make.
-No one can tell you what to do and when to do it, but remember that if you decide to take action you could cause more harm than good.
-In the end it is your decision to make based upon the circumstance of the situation taking place and what you KNOW for fact before you act.
+This is a decision only you can make during a hijacking.
+No one can tell you what to do and when to do it but remember this.
+If you decide to take action, you could cause more harm than good.
+In the end, it is your decision to make based upon the circumstance of the situation taking place and what you KNOW for a fact before you act.